nickmura/rwc-exercises-lessons/lesson2_mac-aes/exercises.md

 The security goal of a psuedorandom function (PRF) that it guarantees that all of its outputs appear random and are indistinguishable, regardless of how the corresponding inputs were chosen, and that it's a deterministic function.

-The security goal of a message authentication code that it guarantees the data integrity and authenticates that it's a valid message from where it originated and the recipient, and that it's a deterministic function (todo: validate that it needs to be detrministic )
+The security goal of a message authentication code that it guarantees the data integrity and authenticates that it's a valid message from where it originated and the recipient, and that it's a deterministic function

 So, these two security goals can overlap, however they are not dependant on each other until you use say, a HMAC.
 Not nessescarily all authentication is psuedorandom.